Learn more about the Southern Cross Transmission Project.

 Click on the questions below to learn more about the Southern Cross Project.

 Learn about the project

-- The proposed Southern Cross Project is currently under development and is targeted to start construction in 2018 and be in service in 2021
+- The proposed Southern Cross Project is currently under development.

 - In 2014, the Southern Cross Project was granted both a 210 and 211 order from the Federal Energy Regulatory Commission which described the need for the project as being in the public interest and the benefits of the project as: